 The more often you take a drug, the higher the risk of overdose.
 People using tramadol must keep careful track of their daily doses.
 This ensures they do not overdose due to forgetting if they have taken their daily dose.

 The higher dose of medication, the greater the likelihood of overdose.
 This is one of the reasons doctors usually begin with a smaller dose and increase it gradually as the patient responds.

 People with a history of mental illness might accidentally or intentionally take too much tramadol.
 The use of this medication should be carefully monitored for people who previously struggled with managing their usage of medications.

 Additionally, tramadol’s warning label includes a risk of suicidal ideations.
 This is especially of concern when the drug is prescribed to people diagnosed with depression or who previously attempted suicide.

 Tramadol is addictive, though not as highly addictive as other pain medications.
 However, people with a history of substance misuse or addiction have a risk for misusing tramadol.
-Mixing this drug with alcohol or other drugs also poses a risk of overdose.

 A dose of more than 2,000 mg of tramadol can result in an overdose.
 This is at least five times the recommended daily dose of the drug.
 Smaller doses pose less of a risk of overdose, but how someone ingests the drug plays a role.

 The faster the dosage makes it into your bloodstream, the higher the risk of overdose.